hostsamurai/dotfiles/vim/.vim/fnl/makyo-fnl/README.md

 ## Overview

 Makyo is a Vim configuration and keymapping framework.
-The brunt of Makyo is written in [Fennel][Fennel] with a dash of Lua and [Teal][Teal].
-Lua is used to initialize all plugins, especially [aniseed][aniseed], which is what makes it possible to run Fennel.
+The brunt of Makyo is written in [Fennel][Fennel] with a dash of [Teal][Teal].
+The Fennel piece is powered by [aniseed][aniseed], which is what makes it possible to have our configuration written entirely in a LISP.
 Teal is used for registering the key maps.

 ## Configuration

-The entire initialization process starts with the [`init.lua`](../../lua/init.lua) file, which is responsible for importing pre-init and post-init hooks.
+The entire initialization process starts with the [`init.fnl`](../../lua/init.lua) file.
 Most importantly, it kicks off [Packer][Packer]'s plugin initialization process.
-This process is asynchronous.
-When Packer notices the [aniseed][aniseed] dependency, it loads it and `aniseed` stars.
-We set a flag to denote that `aniseed` is ready before continuing with the Makyo [Fennel][Fennel] source.

 The Fennel source sets various user experience settings and configures the keymaps.
 The registration of the keymaps happens in the [translator](../../lua/makyo/plugins/translator.tl).
 The translator's job is to not only register them but also provide a description, if one is provided, for the [which_key][which_key] plugin that supplies visual menus based on them.

 ## Plugins